na-na-hi/renget/archive/6wfys.md

 *note: Custom Skills Framework and Improved Camera, both available on Nexus currently, no longer require NSF.*

 Address Library for SKSE Plugins - version independence for SKSE mods.
+Comprehensive Attack Speed Patch - SKSE - This caps attack speed so you won't ever get the 6 million swings per minute shit when mixing and matching a dozen mods that all include their own attack speed fixes.
+Must-have.
 Spell Perk Item Distributor (SPID)
 Keyword Item Distributor (KID) - *note:* patching with these 2 distro mods is as easy as editing an .ini file.
 Make your own and upload them for anons
 JContainers SE